pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

   - name: Blair Canavan
     title: Director, Alliances at Thales
     bio: |
-      Blair has 30+ years of IT cybersecurity sales, channel, marketing and business development experience starting as Symantec’s 1st Canadian employee.
-Blair continuously expanded his cybersecurity and cryptographic expertise with several start-ups including Chrysalis-ITS (Thales), InfoSec Global, Titus, Crypto4A and since September 2019, re-joined his data protection colleagues within Thales’ Global Technology Alliances team, including management of the Post-Quantum cryptography portfolio.
-He is an avid presenter, start-up consultant and IT industry contributor.
+      Blair has 30+ years of IT cybersecurity sales, channel, marketing, and business development experience.
+Blair continuously expanded his cybersecurity and cryptographic expertise starting with Symantec and several cyber start-ups including Chrysalis-ITS (Thales), InfoSec Global, Crypto4A and since September 2019, back with Thales’ Global Technology Alliances team, including the Quantum cryptography portfolio.
+Blair recently represented the Canadian Forum for Digital Infrastructure Resilience (CFDIR) to articulate the standards and Government guidance at Mobile World Congress (MWC) in 2023.
+He is an avid presenter, start-up consultant, and IT industry contributor.
 Blair holds an Hons.BA from the University of Waterloo, and Wilfrid Laurier University, Ontario, Canada.
     social:
       linkedin: https://www.linkedin.com/in/blair-canavan-5b708a2/